jedisct1/turbocrypt/README.md

 # TurboCrypt

-A fast, simple, secure command-line tool for encrypting and decrypting files and directories.
+A fast, simple, secure command-line tool for encrypting and decrypting files and entire directory trees.

 ## What Makes TurboCrypt Different